• Share on Facebook

 What about park-and-walk options?

-But if you prefer to park and walk, the City’s State Street Garage and West Jackson Avenue surface lot are a 10-minute walk to Covenant Health Park.
-Some public on-street and surface lot parking is even closer.
+The City’s State Street Garage and West Jackson Avenue surface lot are a 10-minute walk to Covenant Health Park, with some public on-street and surface lot parking even closer.

-It’s a 15-minute walk between either the Market Square, Locust Street, Langley or Summer Place garages and the stadium – and a 20-minute walk from the Dwight Kessel garage, which consistently has plenty of available parking.
+It’s a 15-minute walk between either the Market Square, Locust Street or Langley garages and the stadium – and a 20-minute walk from the Dwight Kessel Garage, which consistently has plenty of available parking.

 Where can I find ADA parking?